Installing Downspout Drain Lines

 You can use a 90-degree angle at the base of the downspout where the underground piping begins, as a drain cleaner can usually insert his metal snake here with no difficulty.

 Pipe Away From House

 If you are allowed to drain your stormwater on your own lot, do so as far away from your home as possible.
 Try to pipe all water to a low point away from your home.

 Don't drain more water to a point on your lot than would have ended up there naturally before your home was built.
 Simply keep in mind where the water is falling on the roof and where that water would drain if your house had never been built.
 If you pipe the water where it used to go, you should not harm any of your surrounding neighbors.

 Where the downspout drain line terminates above ground, it's going to cause erosion because you're concentrating lots of water from your roof at this point.
 Create a large area of softball-sized rocks that the water will flow onto.
 This absorbs some of the energy and spreads out the water.

 Inline popup valves do a good job of allowing rainwater to discharge onto your property, so long as you are allowed to drain the stormwater on your property.
 Try to strategically place them where they will do the most good for your vegetation.

-My own photos saved me a ton of work just last year.
+My own photos saved me lots of work in the past.
 I had to install a small field drain in a side yard.
-The photos I had taken 17 years before allowed me to locate within five minutes the drain pipe to which the new drain was to be connected.
+The photos I had taken years before allowed me to locate within five minutes the drainpipe to which the new drain was to be connected.
 I could have dug for an hour and missed the pipe by inches without the aid of the photographs.